darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : In the [_exposure_](./exposure.md) module, adjust the exposure until the midtones are clear enough.
 Do not worry about losing the highlights when setting exposure - they will be recovered as part of the filmic processing.
 However, it is important to avoid negative pixels in black areas else the computations performed by _filmic rgb_ will result in unpredictable results.
 For some camera models (Canon, mainly), rawspeed (the raw decoding library of darktable) may set an exaggerated black level, resulting in crushed blacks and negative pixel values.
 If so, brighten the blacks by setting a negative black level correction value in the [_exposure_](./exposure.md) module.

 white balance, denoise, demosaic
 : If you plan on using _filmic rgb_'s auto-tuners, use the [_white balance_](./white-balance.md) module to first correct any color casts and obtain neutral colors.
 In RGB color spaces, luminance and chrominance are linked, and _filmic rgb_'s luminance detection relies on accurate measurements of both.
 If your image is very noisy, add an initial step of denoising to improve the black exposure readings, and use a high quality [_demosaicing_](./demosaic.md) method.
-You do not need to care about noise if you are going to setup filmic manually, without the auto-tuners.
+You do not need to worry about noise if you are planning to set up filmic manually, without using the auto-tuners.

 disable tone mapping modules
 : If you plan to use one of _filmic rgb_'s chrominance preservation modes, avoid using [_base curve_](base-curve.md) and the various tone mapping modules.
 These may produce unpredictable color shifts that would make the chrominance preservation useless.
 None of these modules should be required when using _filmic rgb_.